fedor1984/fedor1984/pages/english.md

 - Coding history.
 ASCII.
 - The history of Unicode creation.
 UCS and UTF.
 - Basic coding principles in Unicode.
 - Translation of a character into machine code.
-Definition of coding.
+Definition of encoding.
 - UTF-8.
 Coding algorithm.
 - UTF-16.
 Coding algorithm.
 - Byte order.
 Unicode byte order marker.